LMCF-IMG/Protein_Expression/README.md

 **Remarks**

-- The plugin is used for visualization of spatial distribution of "superb right" PE spots (showing strong c-Fos expression) and will be used for comparison of these distributions in normal and treated mouse brains.
+- The plugin is used for visualization of spatial distribution of "super bright" PE spots (showing strong c-Fos expression) and will be used for comparison of these distributions in normal and treated mouse brains.
 - It is more efficient, firstly, to apply the threshold for label removing (*Mean PE Intensity*) and, secondly, to vary with *Grid Density*, since computation of multiple heatmap areas is more intensive.
 For this reason the computation was implemented in parallel threads.
 - It is more efficient to enter values of the parameters into the boxes than to move with the sliders, just to avoid computing multiple intermediate results done by the slider movement.
 - An example image in ZIP is available for downloading with the plugin file as well.